dorianmatic/simple-c-compiler/README.md

 **NOTE:** This analyzer verifies the rules for a language that is a subset of the C programming language.

 Running:
-1. Run generator with ```python lab3/SemantickiAnalizator.py``` and provide generative tree from previous compilation step.
+1. Run analyzer with ```python lab3/SemantickiAnalizator.py``` and provide generative tree from previous compilation step.

 Running on official test set:
 1. Download official test set
 2. Copy ```lab3_teza``` folder into ```lab3/examples```
 3. Run tests with ```python lab3/test/integration_tests/lab3_test.py```

+---
+## Lab 4: Code generation

+The code generator is run after the semantic analysis phase and generates the RISC assembly code that can be run on the provided simulator.

+Prerequisites:
+- NodeJS installed and available via `node` command.

+Running:
+1. Run code generator with ```python lab4/GeneratorKoda.py``` and provide the generative tree from the previous compilation step.
+2. The generator will produce ```lab4/a.frisc``` file containing the assembly code.
+3. Run the code on the simulator with ```node lab4/sim/main.js lab4/a.frisc``` and evaluate result.

+Running on official test set:
+1. Download the official test set.
+2. Copy ```lab4_teza``` folder into ```lab4/examples```
+3. Run tests with ```python lab4/test/integration_tests/lab4_test.py```